jrzvnn/ccis-brew-co/README.md

 ![jrzvnn-nvim](./scrots/screenshot_dark.png)
 ![jrzvnn-nvim](./scrots/screenshot_light.png)

 This repository contains the code for a coffee shop website that was designed as an entry in a web design contest hosted by the CCIS IBITS organization and won 2nd place.
-The project was built using only HTML, CSS, and JavaScript as the main rule of the contest.
+The project was built using vanila HTML, CSS, and JavaScript as the main rule of the contest.

 ## Features
 * Responsive design that looks great on any device